sonujose/angular-webpack-express/README.md

 ```
 http://webpack.github.io/analyse/#modules
 ```
-3)upload stats.json file from your repository
+3) upload stats.json file from your repository

 **HAve Fun**